alstep07/kottans-frontend/README.md

     <img src="task_html_css_intro/html.png">
 </details>

--   The most of information about html tables and forms was new for me.
+-   Most of the information about html tables and forms was new for me.
 -   The benefits of Semantic HTML surprized me.
 -   I intend to use semantic elements to make the code easier to read.